MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: THE TRAINING SCENEGRAPH

 \section{THE TRAINING SCENEGRAPH}

 A training scenario contains a number of carefully defined steps, in a sequential or multi-path manner.
-MAGES lie upon training Scenegraph, a highly dynamic, acyclic graph representing the training scenarios.
+MAGES \gr{usage depends on an underlying} training \emph{Scenegraph}, a highly dynamic, acyclic graph representing the training scenarios.
 Each node defines an \emph{Action}, a specific task to be completed by the trainee.

-Scenegraph is not just a static tree, it’s a dynamic graph.
+\gr{A training} scenegraph is not just a static tree, it’s a dynamic graph \cite{SCRIPT}.
 An educational scenario can lead to multiple paths according to user’s actions and decisions.
-To accommodate this need, the training Scenegraph can generate new paths and deviate from its original form while the user explores the training scenario.
+To accommodate this need, the training Scenegraph can generate new paths and deviate from the originally intended path while the user explores the training scenario.

 To rapidly accelerate the content creation we built a visual scripting authoring tool.
-This is a low-code system that enables easy authoring of Actions while reveling the scenario from a higher level perspective.
-The visual scripting editor, consisting of interactive nodes able to be modified by developers, is able to generate a training simulation in a future proof and easy to use graphical environment (see Fig.~\ref{fig:scripting}(Left)).
+This is a low-code system that enables easy authoring of Actions while presenting the scenario from a higher level perspective.
+The visual scripting editor \gr{is able to visualize the training scenegraph and, as it consists of interactive nodes, allows the user-developer to modify it.
+This feature} is able to generate training simulations in a future proof \gr{implementation-agnostic} way, \gr{via a user friendly GUI} (see Fig.~\ref{fig:scripting} (Left)).

-This novel system can create medical simulations eight times faster than without the visual scripting editor.
+\gr{Although VR medical training improves patient outcomes \cite{HooperTrial}, VR content creation is a lengthy and costly process\footnote{https://roundtablelearning.com/cost-of-virtual-reality-training-full-vr-2020}, as the development of a small simulation requires four man-months for one designer and one developer.
+The use of the visual scripting editor allows the authoring of a small VR medical simulation by the same personnel in just 14 days (see \nameref{sidebar:case_studies} for such examples), therefore it is 8 times faster and cost-efficient than SoA methods.}